 The NOAA NMFS works with the regional fishery management councils to identify the essential habitat for every life stage of each federally managed species using the best available scientific information.
 EFH has been described for approximately 1,000 managed species to date.
 The project is not likely to adversely affect waters and substrate required for federally managed fish species' spawning, breeding, feeding, or growth to maturity; known as EFH.
 The USACE coordinated informally with NMFS regarding the proposed project's impacts to EFH in June 2023, and NMFS agreed the impacts to EFH would be temporary and localized.
 The USACE provided a draft EFH assessment on June 30, 2023 (Appendix C).
-The NMFS concurred with the USACE's determination on July 25, 2023.
 The project is in compliance with the Magnuson-Stevens Act.